evaherbst/MyoGenerator/README.md

 ## Output of Add-On
 - muscle volume mesh, origin area, insertion area, origin boundary loop, insertion boundary loop
-- .csv file with all of the muscle metrics (name, origin area, insertion area, origin centroid, insertion centroid, linear length, muscle length, muscle volume)
+- .csv file with all of the muscle metrics (name, origin area, insertion area, origin centroid, insertion centroid, linear length, muscle length, muscle volume).
+Headers are included, and multiple muscles are written to the same file as rows.
 - The add-on automatically organizes your muscle components (attachment areas and volume) under an empty whose name is equal to the muscle name:
 ![Hierarchy](https://github.com/evaherbst/MyoGenerator/blob/main/Hierarchy_example.PNG)